telerik/winforms-docs/treeview/drag-and-drop/cancel-a-drag-and-drop-operation.md

 ---
 title: Cancel a Drag and Drop Operation
-page_title: Cancel a Drag and Drop Operation
+page_title: Cancel a Drag and Drop Operation | UI for WinForms Documentation
 description: Cancel a Drag and Drop Operation
-slug: treeview-drag-and-drop-cancel-a-drag-and-drop-operation
+slug: winforms/treeview/drag-and-drop/cancel-a-drag-and-drop-operation
 tags: cancel,a,drag,and,drop,operation
 published: True
 position: 1